Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 See, I have a degree in Human Physiology, Genetics, and Psychology so I sort of know how our bodies and brains work in creating a complex, highly-functional organism capable of critiquing tech tweets...

-Lol, I don't remember a damn thing from that degree so ignore my "credentials" because I don't have any.
+Lol, I don't remember a damn thing from that degree so ignore my 'credentials' because I don't have any.
 The only way you can trust me is to listen to this and nod if you feel me:

 1. ❌ aching eyeballs
 1. ❌ sore back